Bristol, North Somerset and South Gloucestershire VCSE

 How it works

-The Framework is hosted by the Bristol, North Somerset and South Gloucestershire VCSE Alliance and co-developed in partnership with NHS Bristol, North Somerset and South Gloucestershire Integrated Care Board (ICB) and ICS partners.
-It is funded by Bristol, North Somerset and South Gloucestershire ICB and is being piloted in 2024, with an anticipated full launch in 2025.
+The Framework is hosted by the Bristol, North Somerset and South Gloucestershire VCSE Alliance and funded by NHS Bristol, North Somerset and South Gloucestershire Integrated Care Board (ICB).

-The Framework will help integrate thousands of VCSE organisations with public sector bodies in Bristol, North Somerset and South Gloucestershire.
+The Framework aims to support the integration of thousands of VCSE organisations with public sector bodies in Bristol, North Somerset and South Gloucestershire.
 It offers a fair and simple way for public sector managers to engage diverse VCSE groups, including smaller organisations.

 Public sector requests of VCSE organisations on the Framework might include: